A while back I blogged my concerns about the future of mobile payments;

 Their reasons for non-adoption are that many apps are not mature enough (39% said the screen was too small; 20% said apps were too difficult to use).
 And what applies to mobile banking applies to mobile payments as well.

 The second article was even more damning.
-“This new app proves mobile payments are a mess” states that
+“This new app proves mobile payments are a mess”

-mobile payments, a multitude of the different services and apps has left the process at the checkout counter a confusing mess.
+have embraced mobile payments, a multitude of the different services and apps has left the process at the checkout counter a confusing mess.

 Different stores accept different payment mechanisms.
 This means that users have to have a multitude of different apps on their mobile phones as they don’t all work the same way.
 This leads to confusion and delays to the frustration of all concerned.